patmccler/team_builder/README.md

       - in this example, you'd have 3 blade masters and 3 rebels, gaining both buffs
       - need to add support for thresholds - not ever grouping benefits at the same count of buffs
       - You are allowed duplicate units, but they do not count twice toward your bonus threshold.
 This is implemented.

+This is the basis of the user facing side.
+You pick a roster for your team, and set how many units you want on your team.
+Then you see the provided info based on the units you picked.

+An admin can create new rosters, or copy from old ones.
+This represents the games being updated, and the available units changing.
+(Need to implement removing units from a team) When you copy a roster, the same units have memberships added to that roster, so its possible to track how long a unit has been unchanged (in terms of game updates).

+You can create a new game, but that probably needs to be refactored out.
+Really, each game corresponds to a unit_type and creating a new game doesn't provide anything a new roster would.

+You can create a fresh roster and only include limited units, or units from the game at different stages.
+  - for example, WoW currently runs a "classic" server, with the game as it was when it first launched.
+Units typically aren't removed from the game, but their functionality changes drastically.
+They may not offer the same buffs from patch to patch, hence the need to create separate rosters.